 Goals are established and strategies developed by the LHSC staff through a problem identification process.
 Problem identification involves the study of relationships between crashes and the characteristics of population, licensed drivers, registered vehicles, and vehicle miles.
-Drivers can be classified into subgroups according to age, sex, and other attributes.
-Vehicles can be divided into subgroups according to year, make, body style, and such.
-Roads can be divided into subgroups according to number of lanes, type of surface, political subdivision, etc. Crashes can be further analyzed in terms of time, day, and month; primary collision factors; and use of safety equipment.
+Drivers are classified into subgroups according to age, sex, and other attributes.
+Vehicles are divided into subgroups according to year, make, body style, and such.
+Roads are divided into subgroups according to number of lanes, type of surface, political subdivision, etc. Crashes are further analyzed in terms of time, day, and month; primary collision factors; and use of safety equipment.